amadejzr/pixel_floppy_public/terms_conditions.md

 ---

 ## 6. Intellectual Property
-All code, graphics, design assets, and branding associated with Pixel Floppy are the intellectual property of **Amadej Jerlah s.p.**
+All code, graphics, design assets, and branding associated with Pixel Floppy are the property of **Amadej Jerlah s.p.**

 ---

 ## 7. Termination
 You may stop using the App at any time.
-We may suspend or terminate access for violation of these Terms.
+We may suspend or terminate access in case of violation of these Terms.

 ---

 ## 8. Changes to Terms
 We may update these Terms periodically.
-Continued use of the App after updates constitutes acceptance of the revised Terms.
+Continued use of the App after changes constitutes acceptance of the updated Terms.

 ---